linode/apl-examples/vote-app/README.md

 Use the [Build feature in Otomi](https://otomi.io/docs/get-started/labs/lab-6#build-the-blue-image) to build the images with `Docker` mode for the `result`,`vote` and `worker` components:
 1. Set the build name (ex. `voting-app-vote`)
-2. Set the `Repo URL` to `https://github.com/redkubes/example-voting-app.git`
+2. Set the `Repo URL` to `https://github.com/linode/apl-examples.git`
-3. Set the `path` to `./vote/Dockerfile`
+3. Set the `path` to `./vote-app/vote/Dockerfile`
 4. Repeat step 1,2 and 3 for the other 2 components
-    - use `./result/Dockerfile` and `./worker/Dockerfile` paths respectively
+    - use `./vote-app/result/Dockerfile` and `./vote-app/worker/Dockerfile` paths respectively

 ## Create a Redis cluster and a PostgreSQL database

-Use the `postgresql` and the `redis` charts in the APL `Catalog` to create a Redis master-replica cluster and a PostgreSQL database.
+Use the `postgresql` and the `redis` charts in the `Catalog` to create a Redis master-replica cluster and a PostgreSQL database.
 - **Postgresql**:
   - Name: `<postgesql app name>` (E.g.`voting-app-psql`).
   - Click `Submit` (can use default values for this example)